- Once the download finishes, run the file to install.

 With Catalina, that's much harder.
 The preferred method is for Apps must go through Apple's App Store.
 That's considerably more overhead for small developers like ourselves.
 It also means that new features and bug fixes will arrive on the Mac platform more slowly than on the PC Windows platform.
 We think that's a shame.

-We are currently investigating what it will take, but we do not have a version that will install on Catalina via the App Store at this time.
-Even Apple realizes Catalina is a real curve ball as they have announced they will temporarily (slightly) relax Catalina's requirements.
+We spent time investigating what it will take, but we do not have a version that will install on Catalina via the App Store at this time.
+Even Apple realizes Catalina is a real curve ball as they have announced they would temporarily (slightly) relax Catalina's requirements.
 We are taking advantage of the extended timeframe by releasing versions that will install via download on Catalina.
 We consider those versions to be in Beta Test.

 One of our greatest concerns is that having sealed off OSX from self-certified apps, Apple will be in a position to demand a revenue share from every app that runs on their machines.
 They already do this for mobile apps on iOS and that share is substantial.
 We have had iOS prototypes of our software running for years, but did not choose to bring them to market because the Apple revenue share is just too expensive.
 If they choose to implement a revenue share on OSX apps, that may mark the end of our support for the Apple platform.